Naoussa F.C.

 Naousa F.C. or F.A.S.
 Naousa (Φ.Α.Σ. Νάουσα) is a Greek professional football club based in Naousa, Imathia.

 History

 The club was established on 5 August 1962 as product of the merger between Olympiakos Naoussa and Pannaoussaikos.
 Naoussa has spent one season in the first tier and 24 seasons in the second tier of Greek football.

 Naoussa played its only season in the Alpha Ethniki in 1993–94, finishing in last place.

 On 8 August 2022, Naoussa merged with Gamma Ethniki side Asteras Tripotamos, a team that won promotion to Gamma Ethniki last season but decided not to participate in the league, and will participate in 2022–23 Gamma Ethniki under Naoussa's name and colors.
 Naoussa's main financial sponsor in this new era is Petros Arampatzis.

+In the 2025–26 season, Naoussa won the Imathia FCA First Division championship, earning promotion back to the Gamma Ethniki after an eight-year absence.